MEET OUR TEAM

 Brett Enneking, PsyD

-Brett is completing a postdoctoral fellow in Clinical Psychology with the Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) program at the Riley Child Development Center in Indianapolis, IN.
+Brett completed a postdoctoral fellow in Clinical Psychology with the Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) program at the Riley Child Development Center in Indianapolis, IN.
 She earned her PsyD in Clinical Psychology from University of Indianapolis.

-Deni earned her Master's in Counseling Psychology from the University of Central Oklahoma.
-She is working on completing her doctoral requirements and plans to graduate from the University of Oklahoma this year with her Ph.D.
-She is currently working as a psychological technician.
-Upon completion of her dissertation, Deni will be working at a private practice in Oklahoma City.
-As a Post-doctoral Fellow, she will be working with children and adolescents doing therapy, PCIT, and psychological evaluations.
-She hopes to continue working in private practice, serving under-privileged populations f
+Deni earned her Master's in Counseling Psychology from the University of Central Oklahoma, and graduated from the University of Oklahoma in December 2017 with her Ph.D.
+Deni is a Post-doctoral Fellow at a private practice in Oklahoma City.
+She works with children and adolescents doing therapy, PCIT, and psychological evaluations.
+She hopes to continue working in private practice, serving under-privileged populations.

 Lauren Winston, PhD, Post-Doctorate Fellow